my-cumbria-logo, my-cumbria-logo Toggle navigation

 Talking therapy, Chairs image for talking therapy

-The Mental Health & Wellbeing Team offer talking therapy support which is accessible for all students across the University of Cumbria.
+The Mental Health & Wellbeing Team offer short-term talking therapy support which is accessible for all students across the University of Cumbria.

 We offer online, telephone and face-to-face appointments.